-Respecting Human Rights
+Topic: Respecting Human Rights

 As a company that operates businesses globally, NEC is committed to reducing and preventing any negative impacts its corporate activities may have on the human rights of its stakeholders.
-Also, by making use of ICT, including social implementation of AI and utilization of biometrics and other data (hereinafter referred to as “AI utilization”), we believe that we can provide society with value in the form of safety, security, fairness, and efficiency.
+Also, by making use of ICT, including social implementation of AI and utilization of biometrics and other data, we believe that we can provide the social values of safety, security, fairness and efficiency.

 NEC Group Human Rights Policy

 In 2015, NEC formulated the NEC Group Human Rights Policy, declaring its intention to advance initiatives to promote respect for human rights across its entire value chain through dialogue and consultation with stakeholders and by implementing human rights due diligence.*1 Furthermore, in June 2022, the policy was revised and these revisions clearly show senior management’s commitment to respecting human rights as well as its governance system, as required by the United Nations Guiding Principles on Business and Human Rights (UNGPs).
 The policy was reported to the Board of Directors held in fiscal 2023.

 The NEC Group Human Rights Policy applies to all officers and employees of NEC and its consolidated subsidiaries, including fixed-term contract employees, temp employees, and part-time employees.
 We also encourage our suppliers, business partners, and customers to understand this policy and share our commitment to respecting human rights.
 This policy as well as our initiatives for promoting respect for human rights based on this policy will be reviewed periodically and updated or revised as necessary.